zackmdavis/Less_Wrong_Drafts/evolution_analogy.md

 **Doomimir**: It's our only datapoint!

 [TODO—sketch of the real-world arguments I'm covering—
- * Belrose claims that Yudkowsky's theory predicts that larger networks should be less likely to generalize well, because they represent a larger space of functions
- * My gloss: why doesn't the "predicting bar conversations doesn't make you drunk" analogy also imply "predicting the answers to mod arithmetic problems doesn't mean you implement mod arithmetic", a failed prediction?
- * Yudkowsky's reply: predicting bar conversations mean you already know what the drunk person knows, but being drunk yourself would get in the way.
-For mod arithmetic, there's no desideratum there besides knowledge.
- * My elaboration: and specifically, "get in the way" means there's a gradient pointing towards making the emulation subservient to the "real goal"
- * Yudkowsky: the first algorithms found by a greedy optimizer that cover the training but not the test distribution, are facts about the distributions and the optimizer; the vast space of functions is only relevant in the part where, given that you missed the test distribution, there's lots of things to want
  * Yudkowsky: I predict that the shortest program that does mod arithmetic up to a googol will generalize, whereas we saw that the evolution of humans didn't.
 The difference is about domain divergence and optimizer.
  * My question: but how do we know that the AI domain divergence will be more like the evolutions and less like mod arithmetic?
 Is it just about complexity (there's only one "obvious" completion of the mod-arithmetic problems)?
 But natural language is really complex, and LLMs seem to be generalizing pretty great
  * Yudkowsky: the point of bringing up evolution is that it debunks the naive belief that an outer optimizer imbues the same utility function on an inner optimizer.